 Our trip consisted of a three-day tour of the best of the best things to see and do in Columbus.
 It was a living, breathing highlight reel, and it was probably one of the most adventurous trips we’ve ever been on here locally in our home state of Georgia.
-I shared these fun adventures with my friend Charlotte over at My Peachy Queendom.

 The city is beautiful, with the natural beauty of the Chattahoochee River on its west side and a combination of old and new school architecture that makes a wonderful backdrop to anything you decide to do there.